Pilot Grants FAQ

 What are the responsibilities of a Pilot Grant Recipient?

-Pilot Grant recipients are expected to interact with the Clinical Research Education, Mentoring, and Career Development (CREMCaD) Core, formalizing a mentorship relationship through an Individual Development Plan.
-Pilot Grant recipients also are expected to utilize the Clinical Research Design, Epidemiology, and Biostatistics (CRDEB) Core.
+Pilot Grant recipients are expected to interact with the Professional Development (PD) Core, formalizing a mentorship relationship through an Individual Development Plan (IDP).
+Pilot Grant recipients also are expected to utilize the Biostatistics, Epidemiology, Research, & Design (BERD) Core.
 Pilot Grant recipients are expected to use the knowledge and data obtained through CTR-IN support to develop and submit R-level grant proposals to NIH Institutes (or similar extramural sponsors, e.g., AHA, ACS, ADA, PCORI, NSF, DOD) to continue their research.
 Pilot Grant recipients are also expected to report on their activities and research progress both during and after the period of their Pilot award.
 Research progress updates should be provided on a continuous basis via the CTR-IN web portal for the duration of the CTR-IN program.
 During their year of research support, pilot grant investigators are expected to attend, and participate in, the CTR-IN Annual Scientific Meeting.
 At the Annual Meeting pilot grant PIs will: 1) give an oral presentation summarizing their work to-date; 2) present a poster summarizing their work to-date; 3) meet with the External Advisory Committee to discuss their activities and their plans for achieving independent extramural support.
 Participation of pilot grant mentors in the Annual Meeting alongside the pilot grant PI is highly encouraged and support for that is available as a separate allocation in addition to the direct costs of the pilot grant itself.

 What are the permitted expenses for a CTR-IN Pilot Grant?